Digital Learning

 Lerero Team

-Many organizations conduct training programs for employees but often, training efforts fall short– low engagement, poor participation, and limited knowledge retention.
-These are the usual pain points experienced by trainers, L&D leaders, and HR managers, in general.
+Many organizations conduct training programs for employees, but often, training efforts fall short – low engagement, poor participation, and limited knowledge retention are the usual pain points experienced by trainers, learning and development leaders, and HR managers in general.

-Understanding how employees learn best will be helpful in creating more effective learning platforms.
+Understanding how employees learn best is key to building an effective employee learning management system (LMS).
 Employees may resist learning new skills or behaviors due to fears of failure, lack of incentives, or perceived barriers.
 Understanding these psychological factors is critical to overcoming resistance and fostering a culture of continuous learning.

 Learning the wrong things, at the wrong time